topikissa/infotv/README.md

 Telkku-Kelkku is a fork of Desucon infotv for use in Ropecon 2016.
-Specific differences are adaptation to use conbase API for programme data and the Ropecon specific styling.
-Additionally we have implemented new slide type for displaying programme changes.
+Specific differences are adaptation to a the conbase API for programme data and the Ropecon specific styling.
+Additionally we have implemented a new slide type for displaying programme changes.

 Setting up a development instance
 ---------------------------------

 prerequisites:
-At least the following packages (TODO check) are required on Ubuntu 16.04 system: nodejs-legacy npm virtualenv python-pip git
+At least the following packages are required on Ubuntu 16.04 system: nodejs-legacy npm virtualenv python-pip git

 (note. also nodejs package should be at least version 4+, this is not the case of versions in for example Ubuntu 14.04 repositories)